We are looking forward to meeting with all of you. Don't see your school below, contact us TO HAVE the JCK Foundation At Your School.

-GET MOTIVATED.
-WATCH and SHARE YOUR STORY
+GET INVOLVED.
+SEE AND SHARE YOUR STORY

 Today I’m sharing a post that originally appeared in June 2012: